paul-nameless/bb/readme.md

 > For this you need to have 2FA enabled

 At first launch, `bb` will ask for user and password that you generated at bitbucket and write to `~/.config/bb/conf.py`.
-That's plain python file and you can use it to store information securely and add config to dots config:
+That's plain python file and you can use it to store information securely:

 ```python
 import os